nayeem329/Coffee-Machine-Master/README.md

 # Coffee-Machine-Master

 ## Description:
-CoffeeMachineMaster is a Python program that brings the experience of a virtual coffee machine to your terminal.
+Coffee Machine Master is a Python program that brings the experience of a virtual coffee machine to your terminal.
 Select your favorite coffee type, customize options, and enjoy a freshly brewed cup of coffee right from the comfort of your command line.

 ## Features:
 - Choose from popular coffee options such as espresso, latte, and cappuccino.